 Renaud de Richter is a scientific advisor to Methane Action.
 Born in Mexico City, Mexico, Renaud has lived in France since 1973, and graduated from the organic chemistry department of the engineering school of chemistry of Montpellier, France in 1985 with a Master’s degree in chemistry.
 His PhD thesis was on organoborane asymmetric synthesis.
 Renaud received his PhD degree in 1989 from University of Science and Technology in Montpellier, France.
 From there until 1991, he was a postdoctoral researcher at the medicinal chemistry laboratory of the school of pharmacy of Minneapolis, Minnesota, led by Prof. P.S.
 Portoghese, former editor in chief of Journal of Medicinal Chemistry.
 A team member of a pharmaceutical start up in Paris, working on vanadium and tungsten complexes, he is co-author of several patents.

-In 1995 Renaud moved to Montpellier to work for the French governmental agency in charge of health products, where he served as Department Manager 1998 till 2004, supervising a team of 33 persons in charge of the physicochemical quality control of medicines.
+In 1995 Renaud moved to Montpellier to work for the French governmental agency in charge of health products, where he served as Department Manager from 1998 until 2004, supervising a team of 33 people in charge of the physicochemical quality control of medicines.
 During this period, every year he also supervised two to four engineering or pharmacy students during their last year of studies.

 His current research interests include the application of photocatalytic chemistry and processes for environmental protection to fight climate change and for remediation purposes.
 He is a former expert at the European Pharmacopoeia at the Council of Europe.
 He is the co-author of a book published in 2010 about unusual renewable energies.